-Those wishing to drive in Qatar will need a Qatari driving licence.
-The procedure now is simpler than before; go to one of the registered driving schools in Doha and there you can complete all the paperwork and receive instruction, if necessary, in the same place.
+New residents wishing to drive here need a Qatari driving licence.
+The procedure is simple; go to one of the registered driving schools in Doha and there you can complete all the paperwork and receive instruction, if necessary, in the same place.

 Many national driving licences are recognised as valid by Qatar and you need only take an eye test before you are issued with a valid Qatari licence and you are set to go.